 - Vendor & Customer Lists: can be covered by an NDA depending on whether a list can easily be obtained by other means.

-For example, a court ruled that an automobile list in possession of a former employee was not a trade secret, because it is easily obtainable from other sources, and because the employee contributed substantially in building the list (Lincoln Towers Ins.
+For example, a court ruled that an automobile list in possession of a former employee was not a trade secret, because it is easily obtainable from other sources, and because the employee contributed substantially to building the list (Lincoln Towers Ins.
 Agency v.
 Farrell 1981).

 In another case, a court prevented an ex-employee of a company from using a list, because it could not be easily obtained by other means and because the list also contained private information pertaining to the company (Courtesy Temporary Serv., Inc. v.
 Camacho 1990).